 - Masks for All: Patients and staff, regardless of symptoms, are required to wear masks in patient care buildings to prevent the transmission of germs.
 If patients or visitors do not have a mask, one will be provided

 - Cleaning and Care: We’ve increased cleaning throughout our facilities including all high-touch surfaces like railings and handles.
 Our knowledgeable team has implemented evidence-based safety protocols to ensure our employees have the proper personal protective equipment they need to care for patients.

 Your health is essential.
 Avoiding or delaying needed health care could put you at risk of developing severe complications.
 We are ready and able to care for you safely.
 Schedule your appointment or procedure today.

 The Panhandle Health District has a hotline dedicated to assisting the public.
-If you have any questions about coronavirus or think you may be displaying symptoms, call 1-877-415-5225.
-Please call this number before visiting a physician’s office or emergency department.
+If you have any questions about COVID-19 or think you may be displaying symptoms, call 1-877-415-5225.

 Think you may have coronavirus?
 Here’s what to do.